pharo-project/PharoWeb20/README.md

-# Pharo Web Site 20
+l# Pharo Web Site 20

 This is the Pharo web site you can find at: http://pharo.org

-This is a version to test for real foliage v2.0 (it corresponds to the branch withFoliage20 of the original repo.
+This is a version to test for real Foliage v2.0 (it corresponds to the branch withFoliage20 of the original repo).

+You can see the renderer website within an organisation (Pharo-project) it is interesting because deploying a web site within a GH organisation is different from a single repository in terms of the path management of local resources.

 %[![publish](https://github.com/pharo-project/pharo-site/actions/workflows/publish.yaml/badge.svg)](https://github.com/pharo-project/pharo-site/actions/workflows/publish.yaml)